 Download the latest firmware from our website here

-To check how your computer is currently handling real time audio streaming, you can try using freeware analysis software such as DPC Latency Checker or LatencyMon.
-These will help identify if there are any devices or drivers installed on your computer conflicting with the audio stream.
+To check how your computer is currently handling real-time audio streaming, you can try using freeware analysis software such as LatencyMon.
+This will help identify if there are any devices or drivers installed on your computer conflicting with the audio stream.
 Some processes are vital to the running of your system and can’t be disabled, but some examples are:

 - WIFI adapters: disable WIFI

-- Antivirus/firewall software: turn off internet and disable software
+- Antivirus/firewall software: turn off the internet and disable the software

 - Create a power plan in 'Settings' > 'Power & Sleep' > 'Additional power settings'